 As part of AgFunder’s role in funding startups in food and agriculture, we have become a leading intelligence source for the sector, aided by our exposure to a global network of startups and venture capital firms.

-As well as providing daily news coverage through AFN, we publish periodic research on trends shaping the future of food and agriculture.
+As well as providing daily news coverage through AgFunderNews, we publish periodic research on trends shaping the future of food and agriculture.
 Our widely-cited research includes investment reports on venture capital funding to foodtech and agtech startups, country deep-dives, and resource guides for startups.

 Agfunder funding report